top of page

 Benefits

-Rich in Lauric Acid: Contains up to 53% lauric acid, which supports heart health and has natural antibacterial and antimicrobial properties, contributing to overall well-being.
+• Rich in lauric acid: This beneficial fat supports heart health and offers natural antibacterial and antimicrobial properties.

-Rich in Lauric Acid: Contains up to 53% lauric acid, which supports heart health and has natural antibacterial and antimicrobial properties, contributing to overall well-being.
+• Rich in lauric acid: This beneficial fat supports heart health and offers natural antibacterial and antimicrobial properties.

 Glycemic Load [GL]